 - American literature

 Professor Klatt is a poet, publishing his poetry in numerous magazines and publications, including the Colorado Review, Boston Review, New Orleans Review, and Verse.
 His essay "The Electric Whitman" was published in the Spring 2008 edition of The Southern Review.
-He won the Juniper Prize for his collection of poems, Interloper (2009), and his most recent book of poetry, Cloud of Ink, has won the Iowa Poetry Prize.
+He won the Juniper Prize for his collection of poems, Interloper (2009), and his collection Cloud of Ink has won the Iowa Poetry Prize.
 New poems from Professor Klatt have appeared recently in VOLT, Harvard Review, The Iowa Review, Colorado Review, 32 Poems, Michigan Quarterly Review, and The Common.
 His third collection of poetry, Sunshine Wound, was published by Free Verse Editions (Parlor Press) at the end of 2014.
 He is the current Poet Laureate of Grand Rapids, Michigan.

 - Listen to a podcast from The Common, where Professor Klatt is in conversation with poet Oliver de la Paz